G3PO/docker-openvpn-server/README.md

 ###Volumes

 #### Server files
-The server files and configuration are placed in the volume `/etc/openvpn/easy-rsa`.
-To persist server files and configuration, add this argument to the launch command : `-v /path/in/host:/etc/openvpn/easy-rsa`
+The server files and configuration are placed in the volume `/etc/openvpn`.
+To persist server files and configuration, add this argument to the launch command : `-v /path/in/host:/etc/openvpn`
 If the server directory is empty, a new server will be created.
 Otherwise, the old one will be used.

-#### Clients files
-Clients configuration are placed in the volume `/etc/openvpn/clientconf`.
-To access client configurations, add this argument to the launch command : `-v /path/in/host:/etc/openvpn/clientconf`
-If one of the specified client doesn't exist, its configuration will be created and exported.
-Otherwise, its configuration will only be exported.
-The client configuration can be find in the mounted `clientconf` volume.